 - Too skinny

-Your state laws are online: do a keyword search for "Your State Code" or "Your
+animal cruelty section.
+Do a keyword search for "Your State Code" or "Your

 Once you report the situation--don’t be afraid to follow up!
 Keep calling

 write a letter to

 The dog is counting on you to be his voice.